 Seven Great Park Activities

-With over 70 miles of maintained hiking trails, it's not surprising Zion is often described as a "hiker's paradise."
+With over 70 miles of maintained hiking trails, it's not surprising Zion is a hiker's paradise.
 National Geographic lists "take a hike in Zion National Park" as one of the best activities in all of Utah's five national parks.
 Coronella's top three Zion hiking spots are Zion Canyon Narrows, Angel's Landing and Kolob Canyon.
 These three trails (and a few more) are included in the TripAdvisor's list of the top ten things to do in Zion National Park, and they have also all earned the TripAdvisor Certificate of Excellence.

 - Angel's Landing: Coronella states, "The infamous Angel's Landing offers fantastic views with gut-wrenching exposure 1,500 feet straight above the canyon bottom."
 He points out, "There are chains to hang on to on the near-vertical section before the top.
 Scout's Landing, which is above the incomparable Walter's Wiggles with 21 short and steep switchbacks, is a reasonable stopping point for those not comfortable with the final push to the top."